saksham2001/saksham2001.github.io/_projects/12_project.md

     State machine diagram showing the three-state power-aware architecture.
 </div>

 The CubeSat prototype operates using a three-state power-aware architecture that mirrors real spacecraft behavior.
 The system transitions between Sleep, Experiment, and Communication modes based on available energy and the presence of data waiting to be transmitted.
 A simplified hardware switch is used in place of a real battery to simulate power availability.
-We modified our RMS scheduler to support the state transitions based on the battery level and data availability.
+We modified our RMS scheduler from our custom embedded RTOS to support the state transitions based on the battery level and data availability.

 #### Sleep Mode
 - Lowest-power state; entered on reset.